els-p/Bot_or_Human/README.md

 2. Bernoulli Naive Bayes
 3. Logistic Regression

-The best performing model turned out to be Logistic Regression.
-I also ran GridSearch to find out if introduction of any penalty will improve the model performance.
-Introduction of penalties did not improve model scores.

-In conclusion, 72% of the posts in the dataset are correctly classified by Logistic Regression.
+Scores for Multinomial Naive Bayes and Logistic Regression were quite close so I ran GridSearch to find out if introduction of any penalty on Logistic Regression will improve the model performance.
+It did not improve model scores.
+Hence, I conclude that the best performing model is the Multinomial Naive Bayes Classifier by which 75% of the posts in the dataset are correctly classified.

 ## Visuals
 <em>Word clouds for each subreddit